VidunderGunder/ml-ady-report/README.md

 Early simulations of autonomous vehicles have been successful, major computer vision obstacles have been overcome and real world hardware is soon to be tested.

-A pipeline to market ready implementation is projected to be done by the end of 2021 Q4.
+A market ready implementation is projected to be done by the end of 2021 Q4.

 ## TODO <!-- omit in toc -->